apov1/CurrencyConvert/README.md

 CurrencyConverter is a class which handles all external API calls (Skypicker) and currency conversions.
 It can use Redis for caching as well - just pass configuration to a constructor (optional).
 Configuration should be a dictionary with "host", "port" and "password" keys and corresponding values.

-There is test_CurrencyConverter.py file as well, which should test all functionality in CurrencyConverter class, except for Redis and API call.
+There is test_CurrencyConverter.py file as well, which contains simple tests to test all functionality in CurrencyConverter class, except for Redis and API call.